khulnasoft-bot/primeagent/src/wfx/README.md

-# wfx - Aiexec Executor
+# wfx - Primeagent Executor

-wfx is a command-line tool for running Aiexec workflows.
+wfx is a command-line tool for running Primeagent workflows.
 It provides two main commands: `serve` and `run`.

 ## Installation